yuame-21/Image-proc/README.md

     - "-file + [fileName]" to run the given script on the textUI (same functionality as A5)
     - "-text" to run the textUI and wait for command line arguments
 - We altered the command messages that are returned after each Command (edit/load/save) is executed to generalize them for both the textUI and GUI
-  - Before, the messages included the file names, but we removed that clause because file names are not inputed/changing in the GUI as buttons are clicked.
+  - Before, the messages included the file names, but we removed that clause because file names are not inputted/changing in the GUI as buttons are clicked.
+- In order to complete this assignment, we added to our past design to implement the new functionality.
+In brief, we added a second controller for the GUI using a Features interface, wrote classes in the view and model packages to make the histogram and collect data needed, and added another view for the GUI.